-Lending Expertise to the Society’s Leaders
+Lending Expertise to the Council’s Leaders

-- Official representatives of the Society’s partner organizations;
+- Representatives of the Council’s partner organizations;

 - Faculty advisors from chapters of the Delta Phi Epsilon Professional Foreign Service Fraternity and Sorority;